Garrett-Productions/languageExchange/upgradeReadMe.md

 BIG STEPS
 1. Rebuild wireframe(where all my joins and chat rooms are laid out)
-2. Watch 2 tutorials, First: Socket.io with flask & mysql
+2. Watch 2 tutorials, First: Socket.io with flask & mysql...
+Second: later on, AJAX and API's(platform)
 3.